 Proper nutrition can help to ease behavioural symptoms.
 Generally, a balanced diet low in sugar and saturated fat, and high in omega fats and vitamins can help to prevent dementia.

 Persistent stress and anxiety increases the likelihood of dementia.
 Set aside time to unwind, try meditating, hang out with your friends and family and do something you enjoy to lower your stress levels.

 Poor sleep increases the buildup of proteins in the brain that can lead to loss of memory and Alzheimer’s.
 Establish and commit to a regular bedtime if you have poor sleeping habits.
-Consult your doctor if you have trouble sleeping and insomnia.

 Medication can help with symptom management to slow down the progression of dementia.
 It can also help with other issues that arise because of dementia such as depression and irritability.

 Maintaining a healthy and engaged mind helps to delay declines in our cognitive functions.
 Try out puzzles, riddles and play games to help to keep the mind active.
 View our dementia activities HERE.